March, 2018: added sections on Boat Operation Skills and Boat Maintenance Skills; other miscellaneous updates and edits.

 - When taking a boat across international boundaries, US boaters will need a Ship’s Radio License and a Restricted Radiotelephone Operator’s Permit from the FCC; about $260 for the two, both good for 10 years.
 No one will ask or care about this unless you have some other kind of gnarly legal problem while visiting abroad.
 Then, it could become a huge bureaucratic and legal complication.
-See our detail discussion of this subject here:
+For more detail, see our article on Radio Licensing.

 - If equipped, except in the Bahamas, disable the capability of the boat to pump black water waste overboard.
 New York and Vermont have particularly onerous “no discharge” laws on Lake Champlain.
 To comply, a length of the discharge plumbing must actually be physically removed.
 Probability of inspection is “low;” impact of being found non-compliant is severe; read as, “very expensive.”
 Complying with Lake Champlain regulations will also make you compliant in Canada and throughout the Great Lakes.